drscotthawley/blog_fastpages/_posts/2021-08-06-Live-CL-Demo.md

 (I'm new to this video-making thing and TBH not sure I ever want to get good at it.
 I realize I'm over-animated.)

 - I didn't mean to imply that CLIP used the "attract-only" scheme I attribute to SimCLR.
 CLIP has a "contrastive loss" which means negative examples.
-I was just talking about how the CLIP result on ImageNet demonstrated  the utility of metric-based, semi-supervised learning was demonstrated via
+I was just talking about how the CLIP result on ImageNet demonstrated  the utility of metric-based, semi-supervised learning.